Cloudbox/autoscan/README.md

 - Manual: When you want to scan a path manually.

-- The -arrs: Lidarr, Readarr, Sonarr and Radarr. \
+- The -arrs: Lidarr, Sonarr, Radarr and Readarr. \
-  Webhook support for Lidarr, Readarr, Sonarrr and Radarr.
+  Webhook support for Lidarr, Sonarr, Radarr and Readarr.

 All triggers support: